firebase/flutterfire/packages/firebase_admob/README.md

 displaying banner, interstitial (full-screen), and rewarded video ads using the [Firebase AdMob API](https://firebase.google.com/docs/admob/).

-*Note*: This plugin is in beta, and may still have a few issues and missing APIs.
+_Note_: This plugin is in beta, and may still have a few issues and missing APIs.
 [Feedback](https://github.com/FirebaseExtended/flutterfire/issues) and
 [Pull Requests](https://github.com/FirebaseExtended/flutterfire/pulls) are welcome.

+## Developers Preview Status

+The plugin relies on Flutter's new mechanism for embedding Android and iOS views.
+As that mechanism is currently in a developers preview, this plugin should also be considered a developers preview.

+Known issues are tagged with the [platform-views](https://github.com/flutter/flutter/labels/a%3A%20platform-views) and/or [maps](https://github.com/flutter/flutter/labels/p%3A%20maps) labels.

+To use this plugin on iOS you need to opt-in for the embedded views preview by adding a boolean property to the app's `Info.plist` file, with the key `io.flutter.embedded_views_preview` and the value `YES`.

+The API exposed by this plugin is not yet stable, and we expect some breaking changes to land soon.

 ## AndroidManifest changes

 AdMob 17 requires the App ID to be included in the `AndroidManifest.xml`.
 Failure to do so will result in a crash on launch of your app.
 The line should look like:

 ```xml
 <meta-data